Gabriel Arias Player Props: Guardians vs. Tigers

-The Cleveland Guardians, including Gabriel Arias (.381 on-base percentage in past 10 games, 95 points above season-long percentage), battle starting pitcher Joey Wentz and the Detroit Tigers at Progressive Field, Monday at 6:10 PM ET.
+The Cleveland Guardians and Gabriel Arias, who went 0-for-2 last time in action, take on Eduardo Rodriguez and the Detroit Tigers at Progressive Field, Wednesday at 1:10 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his most recent appearance against the Twins.
+He had a hitless showing in his last game (0-for-2) against the Tigers.

 Gabriel Arias Game Info & Props vs. the Tigers